 The study also highlights the significant toxicological effects of organophosphate pesticides in albino rats, emphasizing their impact on the nervous system, liver, kidneys and reproductive organs.
 These findings provide strong evidence of the health hazards posed by OPPs and reinforce the need for stricter regulatory control, as well as the development of eco-friendly alternatives such as microbial bioremediation.
 The data also serve as a foundation for future studies exploring long-term ecological impacts and safer agricultural practices.

+Ethical Approval

+Animal Ethic committee approval has been collected and preserved by the author(s)

 Disclaimer (Artificial intelligence)